You are here

 The need for skilled leaders extends beyond those on an organization’s payroll.
 Too frequently, the only training that nonprofit trustees receive is designed to help them understand an organization’s mission and impact.
 This compels trustees to rely on their own business skills or life experiences as they oversee the planning, policy development, and financial management of the organizations on whose boards they serve.

-The Center for Jewish Leadership — supported with generous grants from the Crown Family and an anonymous foundation — will serve both employees and volunteers of Jewish organizations.
+The Center for Jewish Leadership — supported with generous grants from the Crown Family — will serve both employees and volunteers of Jewish organizations.
 CJL programs and initiatives will directly address the need in Jewish agencies and organizations for well-equipped and forward-thinking leadership at every level.

 CJL offerings will include graduate degree and certificate programs, master classes and workshops, a Jewish Leaders on Leadership series, an annual leadership symposium, a professional community mentoring program, and micro-grants for innovation and collaboration.
 Programs offered through the CJL will provide participants with a unique and holistic approach to Jewish leadership that seamlessly integrates deeper understanding of Jewish life, culture, and history with insights and best practices from the worlds of business and nonprofit leadership.